jperrello/Zeroconf-AI/README.md

 **"What's the VLC extension for?"**
 Ever wanted to ask questions about the movie you're watching?
 Now you can.
 Saturn Chat lets you chat with AI while watching media, with full context awareness of what you're viewing.
 Saturn Roast provides entertainment by roasting your media taste with witty AI commentary.
 Both use the same DNS-SD discovery as other Saturn clients.

+**"What about Open WebUI integration?"**
+Open WebUI is a feature-rich web interface for AI chat.
+The Saturn function (`owui_saturn.py`) integrates directly with Open WebUI to provide automatic service discovery.
+Install it as a function in Open WebUI, and all your Saturn services will appear automatically in the model selector.
+No manual endpoint configuration needed.

 **"Can I run ALL the servers?"**
 Absolutely!
 Run one of each, give them different priorities, and let clients pick the best one.
 That's the whole point.